haberdashPI/vscode-master-key/notes.md

             - [X] others?
     - [X] implement `[[kind]]` (or redesign)
         - [X] add legacy check for kind (since its also in the docs)
-    - [ ] implement `[header]` section
+    - [X] implement `[header]` section
-        - [ ] instead of using `.mk.toml`, look for a specific heading comment in the file
+        - [X] instead of using `.mk.toml`, look for a specific heading comment in the file
+        - [X] debug error processing in `keybindings/index.ts`
+    - [ ] BUG: prefides defined via `master-key.prefix` are not included in
+          `all_prefixes`
+          - [ ] get rid of the `prefixes` field design and instead allow a way to express "prefix is X" "prefix isn't X" etc... more directly. since this wouldn't be an expression it could be during a phase of file resolution that already knows about the available prefixes.
+Like this:
+                ```toml
+                prefix.anyOf = ["a", "b", "c"]
+                prefix.notAnyOf = ["x", "y"]
+                # defaults to
+                prefix.anyOf = [""]
+                ```
+                - [ ] validate that the excludes don't contain new prefixes
+    - [ ] error handling checks
         - [ ] remove spurious line/char positions from expression error messages
             - NOTE: these come from the line and char position in the rhai expression which has nothing to do with the line and char position in the parent keybinding file
-    - [ ] error handling checks
         - [ ] make sure a range is always provided
         - [ ] test that all error messages show up when expected
         - [ ] review coverage to verify there aren't additional checks we're missing